rutgerrademaker/ansible-raspberry-pi/README.md

 # Ansible script to provision a raspberry Pi

-This is my first ansible project, it was created in order to learn a bit of ansible while configuring my new raspberi pi 5.
+This is my first ansible project, it was created in order to learn a bit of ansible while configuring my new raspberry pi 5.
 While not tested, most likely this will work just as wel on older models.
 All services run in Docker (compose).
 This project is mostly a big note to my future self, in case my raspberry pi would die on me.